 Both our proposed baseline network and others described in literature are implemented in Darknet framework.
 Being the framework on which YOLO was born, Darknet trivializes the network setup with its configuration file systems.
 The experiment can also be reproduced as easily via exporting said files.
 Google Colabs environment was used to train and evaluate the networks, while their performance benchmarks were measured in a personal laptop with NVIDIA GTX950m and a single board computer Nanopi-M4.
 Aside from the fact that Google Colabs is a free cloud service in which available GPU differs from time to time, the hardware mentioned is much closer to the onboard computers.
-Respectively, they both represent Mini-PCs (NUC form factor with mobile GPU) and entry level onboard computers often carried by UAV.
-In this context however, the use of industrial aerial vehicle capable of payloads weighting no less than 3 pounds is mandatory.
+Respectively, they both represent Mini-PCs and entry level onboard computers often carried by UAV.